emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 formats whose specifications are freely available.
-The appropriate file type will depend on the data being stored (e.g. numeric measurements, text, images, video), but the key idea is that accessing data should not require proprietary software, hardware, or purchasing a commercial license.
+The appropriate file type will depend on the data being stored (e.g. numeric measurements, text, images, video), but the key idea is that accessing data should not require proprietary software, hardware, or purchase of a commercial license.
 Proprietary formats change, maintaining organizations go out of business, and changes in license fees make access to data in proprietary formats unaffordable to end-users.
 Examples of open data formats include comma-separated values (CSV)